SiddhantL/SiddhantL.github.io/src/content/work/mediaminds.md

 We used Flan-T5 for summarization, Selenium to scrape relevant context and image tags, and Stable Diffusion 1.5 to generate visuals frame-by-frame.
 For audio, we used Google TTS and a custom fine-tuned RVC voice model to narrate content.
 All assets were aligned using Mutagen and stitched together via FFMPEG with precise frame-level timing.

-The pipeline generated 90-second videos in under 3 minutes — a 35% improvement over traditional scripted workflows.
+The pipeline generated 90-second videos in under 3 minutes — a significant improvement over traditional scripted workflows.
 We built a React-based frontend to manage inputs, view drafts, and manually tweak generated frames.

 This project taught me how to coordinate multi-modal generative AI workflows, optimize media pipelines, and make complex systems user-friendly.
 It pushed the boundaries of what generative AI can do for solo and small-team creators.